Capacitor vs React Native (2025): Which Is Better for Your App?

 This is where the rubber meets the road.
 All the architectural theory about Capacitor vs React Native comes down to one question: how does the app actually feel in a user's hands?
 While benchmarks give us numbers, real-world experience is what truly matters.

-Conventional wisdom says React Native has the upper hand here because it renders actual native UI components.
-And for certain kinds of apps, that’s absolutely true.
+Most people say React Native wins here because it uses real native UI components.
+And for some types of apps, that’s definitely true.

-But let's be clear: the performance story isn't that simple.
-For a huge number of apps, the performance of Capacitor isn't just "good enough"—it's fantastic.
+But the performance story isn’t that black and white.
+For most apps, Capacitor’s performance isn’t just “good enough” - it’s excellent.

-Key Insight: The performance debate isn't a simple yes or no. It's a spectrum.
-The real question isn't "Which one is faster?" but rather "At what point does my app's complexity genuinely need native rendering?"
+Key insight: Performance isn’t a simple yes or no - it’s a spectrum.
+The real question isn’t “Which one is faster?” but “When does my app’s complexity actually require native rendering?”

-An app's initial startup time is your first chance to make a good impression.
-Here, the comparison gets a little more interesting.
-A basic React Native app often feels a bit quicker on its first launch, achieving "time-to-interactive" faster because it just needs to load its JavaScript bundle and fire up the native views.
+The first launch of your app is your chance to impress.
+In this area, React Native often feels a bit faster because it only needs to load its JavaScript bundle and start the native views.

-Here’s a quick breakdown of how they stack up in key areas.
+Here’s a simple comparison of how they perform in the main areas.

 Performance Metric